aryan1234-coder/Deep-Knowledge-Of--React/README.md

 We have to write this for every update in Class BAsed that why it is harder to write it is when new data show in API

+# Command Git
+git add .
+git commit -m "nnn"
+git push

 # ComponentWillUnMount

 When you go back from the recent web page

+# Custom Hook
+define your own hook for readibi;ity reusability and testability of code

+# Chunking,Code Splitting, Dynamic Bundling,Lazy Loading ,On demanding Load,Dynamically Import

+whenever there is demand of loading the page then it is loading otherwise it is not loading

+these above words are same
+their work is to split down your code into smaller chunks

+# Higher Order Component
+Higher Order component is component which takes an component and enhance that component and return that (..promoted swiggy)

+# Controlled and Uncontrolled Component

+# Props Drilling

+When you pass date from one component into another using 2-3 component then it is called Props Drilling

+to avoid this prop drilling We will use Context API

+# Context API
+createContext
+useContext

+# Redux ToolKit

+-Install @reduxjs/toolkit
+-react-redux

+-build our store
+-connect our store to our app
+-create a slic cart slice
+-dispatch an action
+-selector

+# Testing
+-Unit Testing(one unit of code or 1 specifice component like Header we test) -Integration Testing (there are multiple components are tested like Search bar in our app) -End to End testing e2e  (whatever user will do from start to end)

+React Test Library is used to write test cases in React in create react-app when we used then it is automatically React Test Library is installed in it in this we have to integrated Reacr Test Library
+ We used Jest in our React Test Library
+ Jest is testing library
+ We need both jest and React Test Library

+ 1.setting up testing in our app install react testing library install jest install babel dependency on jest website configure babel configure parcel  config file to disable default babel configuration jest configuraation npx jest--init install jsdom library in React library install  @babel/preset-react -to make JSX work in test casees include  @babel/preset-react inside my babel config install @testing-library/jest-dom